THEDEVIOUS1/linux_detect_tablet_mode/README.md

 across reboots, so you may consider doing `ls -lh /dev/input/by-path` and finding a symlink to that device.
 For X1 Yoga Gen2 it's `/dev/input/by-path/platform-thinkpad_acpi-event`.

-`modes.laptop`, `modes.tablet` - this contain commands that will be executed when mode changes.
+`modes.laptop`, `modes.tablet-lanscape`, `modes.table-portrait` - these contain commands that will be executed when mode changes.
 Most likely this will contain `xinput enable` and `xinput disable` commands to enable/disable kb/touchpad/trackpoint (just run `xinput` to look them up).
 You may use any other commands to adjust your desktop environment (e.g. hide or show additional panels, increase button size,